LorienMCS/map_app_two/README.md

-#map_app_two
+#####:sunny: :palm_tree: :evergreen_tree:[Demo of my completed assignment](https://sfmapapp.herokuapp.com/):evergreen_tree: :palm_tree: :sunny:

+:sunny: :palm_tree: :evergreen_tree: SF Map App :evergreen_tree: :palm_tree: :sunny:

 A project using Google Maps JavaScript API to design a map of San Francisco that users can log into and add places they think are interesting, and comment on other users' places.

-:sunny: :palm_tree: :evergreen_tree: SF Map App :evergreen_tree: :palm_tree: :sunny:

-This is a project for the Full Stack Program at [Galvanize](http://www.galvanize.com/courses/full-stack/).
+This is a project for the ninth week of the Full Stack Program at [Galvanize](http://www.galvanize.com/courses/full-stack/).
 The goal for the assignment was to spend a week using the skills we've learned so far to create a web app.

 I used and modified code and instructions from the [Google Maps JavaScript API Tutorial](https://developers.google.com/maps/documentation/javascript/tutorial).
 My understanding, from reading the [Google Developers Site Policies](https://developers.google.com/site-policies), is that we are able to use [nearly everything](https://developers.google.com/site-policies#restrictions) on the Google Developers site in our own creations, as long as we include the following attribution: